 Through self-treatment techniques, stuck and hardened fascia tissue can recover and regain suppleness and elasticity.
 For this reason, Christopher-Marc Gordon developed the Fascia- and Deep-ReleaZer.
-To loosen the bonding and hardening, the instrumental self-help treatment combines pressure and twisting movements using different edges in combination with deep, but gentle vibration.
+To release the bonding and hardening, the instrumental self-help treatment combines pressure and twisting movements using different edges in combination with deep, but gentle vibration.

 Self-therapy with Fascia- & Deep-ReleaZer® – that’s how!

 Use our online seminars to professionalise your self-help treatment techniques with Fascia- and Deep-ReleaZer®.
-We also offer trainers, coaches, and therapists, specific training in the field of interdisciplinary fascia therapy.
+We also offer trainers, coaches, and therapists, specific training in the field of Interdisciplinary Fascia Therapy.
 Have a look at our website!